Murder of Rachel McLean: Investigation

 By 28 April, police were now convinced that McLean was dead, and ordered search teams to examine sewers and cess pits around the area of Argyle Street.
 The following day, Tanner surprised police by agreeing to take part in a press conference and reconstruction of what he claimed were their final movements.
-During an hour-long re-enactment, with PC Helen Kay playing McLean's role, Tanner posed in the station cafe, strolled along the platform and replayed the final embrace and kiss they shared before he boarded the train.
-Pressed by reporters, Tanner stated: "I did not kill her.
-I don't know what happened to her.
-In my heart of hearts I know she is still alive."
+During an hour-long re-enactment, with PC Helen Kay playing McLean's role, Tanner posed in the station café, strolled along the platform and replayed the final embrace and kiss they shared before he boarded the train.
+Asked by a reporter if he thought she was still alive, Tanner stated: “In my heart of hearts I would like to think so”.
 As a result of the reconstruction, two independent witnesses placed Tanner at the station but not McLean.
 At the beginning of May, police contacted Oxfordshire County Council for details regarding the layout of houses in Argyle Street, particularly about their basements.
 They were told that there were no basements in the houses, but an official remembered the houses were underpinned, which meant there were cavities under the floors.

-A day later, on 2 May, McLean's body was found shortly before 5.30pm.
+A day later, on 2 May, McLean's body was found shortly before 5:30 p.m.
 It was covered in pieces of carpet, but due to the low spring temperatures, there was no decomposition.
-Within the hour, Tanner was arrested at a pub in Nottingham and initially refused to answer any questions.
+Within the hour, Tanner was arrested at a pub in Nottingham; he initially refused to answer any police questions.